OXID-eSales/vat-tbe-services-documentation/configuration.rst

 |procedure|

-In our following example, you will ensure compatibility for the :productname:`PayPal` payment module.
+In our following example, you will to turn off the quick purchase for the :productname:`PayPal` payment module.

 1. Choose :menuselection:`Extensions --> Modules`.
 #.
 Choose the payment module, in our example :productname:`PayPal`.